 - Make it a veggie dish and miss out the meat altogether.

-- I used this roasted red pepper and almond pesto from Waitrose, but you could replace it with a tomato pesto or a chilli pesto (if you like it hot).
+- I used a roasted red pepper and almond pesto from Waitrose, but you could replace it with a tomato pesto or a chilli pesto (if you like it hot).

 - 1 tablespoon olive oil

 - 250g (9oz) cherry tomatoes, cut in half

 - 150g (5oz) cooked chicken, cut into bite sized pieces